SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

 ^^^^^^^^^^^^^^^^

 This extension computes the amplitude of each spike as the value of the traces on the extremum channel at the times of each spike.
-The extremum channel is compute from the templates.
+The extremum channel is computed from the templates.

 **NOTE:** computing spike amplitudes is highly recommended before calculating amplitude-based quality metrics, such as :ref:`amp_cutoff` and :ref:`amp_median`.